marko-knoebl/slides/sections/react-performance-optimization/20-three-steps-to-update-a-componenten-en.md

 - memoizing costly computations (_useMemo_) - may speed up step 1
 - preventing unneeded component rerenderings - skips all steps if nothing changed
-- using the _key_ property - helps with finding the minimal diff for step 3
+- using the _key_ property - helps with finding the minimal diff